30 Nov A Caregiver’s Guide to Dementia Care During the Pandemic

 - Evaluate working with a mental health counselor or partaking in a support group

-Knowing when to consult a doctor or seek medical help
+Knowing when family caregivers should consult a doctor or seek medical help

 Keep an eye out for an increase in confusion in a senior loved one.
 This is one of the first signs that someone with dementia may have fallen ill.
 Caregivers should seek medical assistance if the person with dementia shows any new or worsening symptoms.

 The caregiver should immediately get medical assistance if the individual displays a high fever or has difficulty breathing.
 Of course, look out for other signs or symptoms of COVID-19, including: